KinChao/Biomedical-knowledge-graph/README.md

-# Biomedical-knowledge-graph -- typedb
+# Biomedical-knowledge-graph -- typeDB
-This is a summer remote project (extended to term-time) by Kin Chao (kwc20@ic.ac.uk, a second year Chemistry student at Imperial College), supervised by Dr Sarah Rouse (s.rouse@imperial.ac.uk, Life Science Department, Imperial College)
+This is a summer remote project (extended to term-time) by Kin Chao (kwc20@ic.ac.uk, a second year Chemistry student at Imperial College), supervised by Dr Sarah Rouse (s.rouse@imperial.ac.uk, Life Science Department, Imperial College).
+Some of the codes are forked from [BioGrakn Covid](https://github.com/vaticle/typedb-data-bio-covid).

 ## Latest update 24/10/2021 - Complete integration of the Uniprot dataset
 potential integration of another dataset before 14/11/2021 <br/>